Enrico Mattei: Theories about his death

 According to Phillipe Thyraud de Vosjoli, a former agent of the French secret service SDECE, SDECE agents were responsible for the 1962 plane crash which took the life of Mattei.
 Mattei was on the verge of engineering an Italian takeover of French oil interests in Algeria.
-A French agent code-named Laurent tinkered with Mattei's aircraft.
+A French agent code-named Laurent sabotaged Mattei's aircraft.

 When preparing the film The Mattei Affair in 1970, Francesco Rosi asked the journalist Mauro De Mauro to investigate the last days of Mattei in Sicily.
 De Mauro soon obtained an audio-tape of his last speech and spent days studying it.
-De Mauro disappeared eight days after his retrieval of the tape on 16 September 1970 without leaving a trace.
+De Mauro disappeared eight days after he retrieved the tape on 16 September 1970 without leaving a trace.
 His body was never found.
 All the Carabinieri and police investigators who searched for De Mauro, and consequently investigated his presumed kidnapping, were later killed.
-Among them the general Carlo Alberto Dalla Chiesa and Boris Giuliano were both killed by the Mafia.
+Among them, the general Carlo Alberto Dalla Chiesa and Boris Giuliano were both killed by the Mafia.

 Tommaso Buscetta, an important Mafia turncoat (pentito), declared that the Sicilian Mafia had been involved in the murder of Mattei.
 According to Buscetta, Mattei was killed at the request of Angelo Bruno of the American Mafia because his policies had damaged important American interests in the Middle East.
 Journalist De Mauro was subsequently killed in 1970 because his investigation of Mattei's death was getting close to the truth.
 Gaetano Iannì, another pentito, declared that a special agreement had been achieved between the Sicilian Mafia and some foreigners for the elimination of Mattei, which was organized by Giuseppe Di Cristina.
 These statements triggered new inquiries, including the exhumation of Mattei's corpse.

 Admiral Fulvio Martini, later chief of SISMI (Italy's military secret service), declared that Mattei's plane had been shot down.
 In 1986, former Italian Prime Minister Amintore Fanfani described the accident as a shooting, perhaps the first act of terrorism in Italy.